Ōgi logo Ōgi

 Promoted Knight

-Promoted Knight movement
+Promoted Knight movements

 Promoted Knight